Oakworth railway station

-Oakworth railway station serves the village of Oakworth, near Keighley, and within the City of Bradford Metropolitan District, West Yorkshire, England.
+Oakworth railway station serves the village of Oakworth, near Keighley, in the City of Bradford metropolitan district of West Yorkshire, England.
+It operated as a station on the national network between 1867 and 1962; it was reopened in 1968, as a heritage station on the Keighley and Worth Valley Railway.

 History

-The station was built by the Keighley and Worth Valley Railway (KWVR) and opened with the rest of the line for passengers on 15 April 1867 and for goods traffic on 1 July that year.
+The station was built by the Keighley and Worth Valley Railway (KWVR) and opened for passengers, with the rest of the line, on 15 April 1867 and for goods traffic on 1 July that year.
 The Midland Railway leased the line and absorbed the KWVR with effect from 1 July 1881.
-The London Midland and Scottish Railway absorbed the Midland Railway from January 1923 and took over operation of the line.
-British Railways took over the UK's railway system on 1 January 1948 and the line was closed to passengers on 1 January 1962 and to goods traffic on 18 June 1962.
+The London Midland and Scottish Railway absorbed the Midland Railway in January 1923 and took over operation of the line.

+British Railways assumed ownership of Great Britain's railway network on 1 January 1948.
+The line was closed to passengers on 1 January 1962 and to goods traffic on 18 June 1962.

 Operations

-Originally there was a signal box at the station which controlled a goods loop giving access to the goods yard and the level crossing.
-This was removed in the 1950s and control of the level crossing passed to the station staff, although it is still noticeable that the level crossing is still double track width, even though there is only a single line through the crossing.
+Originally there was a signal box at the station, which controlled a goods loop giving access to the goods yard and the level crossing.
+This was removed in the 1950s and control of the level crossing passed to the station staff.
+It is still noticeable that the level crossing is still double track width, even though there is only a single line through the crossing.